 Today’s grandmas have to be creative to stay connected with our grandchildren.
 As part of the digital generation, our grandchildren tend to have short attention spans and favor visual stimulation.

 One of our favorite ways to get together is on Skype.
 I’ve written another post about how to set up Skype.
 In between our visits to see the girls we have regular Skype story hours with them.
 I select books from the library that relate to some of their current activities.
 Recently, we went through a series of books about horses because they’re volunteering at an equine rescue and rehabilitation facility.
-I also found an adorable book called Sneezy Louise for my younger granddaughter, who had a cold.
+I also found an adorable book called Sneezy Louise for my younger granddaughter, who had a cold when we spoke.

 The two sisters both love books and squeeze onto a chair together in front of their computer screen.
 I hold up the books in front of my screen so they can see the pages while I read to them.
 It takes some adjusting of the book and camera to find the optimum angle.
 The best books for Skype are ones with bright colored illustrations and not too much print.
 Sometimes we all take turns reading together.
-We did that with Sneezy Louise because the four-year old loves to repeat the refrain when Louise says: Achoo!
-If I hold the page close enough to the screen, the seven-year old can read it on her screen.
+We did that with Sneezy Louise because the four-year-old loves to repeat the refrain when Louise says: Achoo!
+If I hold the page close enough to the screen, the seven-year-old can read it on her screen.

 One of my grandma friends, Cheri, always inspires me with her creative ideas for Skyping with her grandsons, ages four and two.
 Here are some of her ideas: